gbarnev/DSP/README.md

 # Data Structures

-This is a simple implementation of common data structures in C++.
+This is a simple implementation and example usages of common data structures in C++.